Meal planning and carb counting

 Mealie meal porridge

 Stone-ground grits and steel cut oats contain all the germ and bran.
-They both have a low glycemic index; no detrimental effect on your blood glucose and so in the bigger picture are not fattening.
-But they are quite difficult to find; if it's in a box assume it has been refined.
+They both have a low glycemic index; no detrimental effect on your blood glucose and so in the bigger picture they are not fattening.
+But they are quite difficult to find; if they come in a box assume they have been refined.

 Half a cup contains about 16 grams of carb but it is "resistant starch;" much is fibre that is not digested forming glucose but fermented in the colon by the friendly microflora.